GreenArrow Email Software Documentation

 2. Authorize the new server’s root account to SSH into the old server as root.

-3. Log in to the new server as the root user using the bash shell.
+3. Log in to the new server as the root user.

 4. Install packages that are used by the migration process: